 What is Adopt-A-Road?

-Adopt-A-Road is a public service volunteer program that provides an opportunity for community groups, families, churches, service organizations, schools and businesses to pick up litter along County roadsides or to maintain landscaped areas in County road medians.
+Adopt-A-Road is a public service, volunteer program that provides an opportunity for community groups, families, churches, service organizations, schools, businesses and other groups to pick up litter along County roadsides or to maintain landscaped areas in County road medians.

 How does the litter pickup program work?